 7. SCI-MX Diet Meal Replacement Protein Powder

-SCI-MX Diet Meal Replacement Protein Powder looks like one of those meal replacement shakes that are serious about replacing your meals.
-Their macro ratio is really ideal, mimicking a “balanced” meal with 25 g protein, 14 g carbs, and 4.7 g fat.
+SCI-MX Diet Meal Replacement Protein Powder looks like one of those products that are serious about replacing your meals.
+Their macro ratio is really ideal, mimicking a “balanced” meal with 25 grams of protein, 14g carbs, and 4.7g fat.

 Each serving contains 30% of your daily vitamin and mineral needs, which means you can easily replace one third of your meals with their product.
 It also lists green tea extract as an active ingredient.
 Green tea extract is one of the best fat burners in the industry thanks to its antioxidant content.

-As to why it’s ranked this low despite the good formulation, there are other premium meal replacement shakes out there that work better for the price.
+As to why it’s ranked this low despite the good formulation, there are other premium products out there that work better for the price.

 8. SlimFast Advanced Vegan Vitality High Protein Meal Replacement Powder Shake